asimonov/FCND-Motion-Planning/WRITEUP.md

 ```

 This obviously means that the drone better be around that position,
-either in simulation or in real world.
+either in the simulation or in the real world.
 Because the map only coveres certain area around this position.
 If the actual drone is started in Easter Island it will have real trouble
 planning a path as the map does not go there.
 In our case simulator initialises the drone in pretty much the position we set as home.

 #### 2. Set your current local position

-Having defined global home we can use NED frame in reference to the home position.
+Having defined global home we can operate in the NED frame centered at the home position.
-`global_to_local` function from `frame_utils.py` can do this for us, given home position and our current global coordinates
+`global_to_local` function from `frame_utils.py` can convert between global and NED frames.
-(returned by `Drone.global_position`.)
-So the NED frame has its center at the global home position.

 Under the hood `global_to_local()` uses python `utm` package (Bidirectional UTM-WGS84 converter,
 UTM being [Universal Transverse Mercator](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system)).